Some, Any, Much, Many: Mastering Quantifiers for the TOEIC®

 Ask yourself: Can I put a number in front of it?
 Can it take an "s"?

-• If yes → Countable (many, few, a few, several)
+- If yes → countable (many, few, a few, several)

-• If no → Uncountable (much, little, a little)
+- If no → uncountable (much, little, a little)

 Step 3: Check the Context (Positive or Negative)

-Candidates who consistently ace these questions don't necessarily know all uncountable nouns by heart.
+Candidates who systematically ace these questions don't necessarily know all uncountable nouns by heart.
 They just have a reflex: they ask themselves, "Can I say two, three, four... in front of this word?"
-If yes, it's countable.
+If yes, it’s countable.

 Universal Quantifiers (Compatible with Everything)